Inventory of digitized magazines

 We publish fully searchable facsimile PDF editions, scanned in high resolution and organized with bookmarked content for easy navigation to individual works within each magazine.
 In addition to the PDF features, each issue is accompanied by a full listing of contents arranged by print pagination in an attempt to preserve original formatting where possible.
 Like PennSound, we focus on free distribution within fair use and permission-based parameters.
 Links to pages hosting the reissues follow below while the sidebar maintains a complete index to the collection.

-Reissues is thrilled to announce Mel Bentley’s digitization of the most contemporary periodical in the collection to date: Calque, edited by Brandon Holmquest and Steve Dolph between New York, Los Angeles, and Philadelphia from 2007 until 2009.
-The magazine presents a tremendous range of critical and practice-based perspectives on poetic translation.
-In its short run, Calque published hundreds of writers working in dozens of languages alongside an extensive set of translators’ notes, reviews, interviews, and essays on translation.
-Find full contents and PDFs for each issue here, or download the entire set as a ZIP file [302 MB] to read at your leisure.
-Previous reissues include Reality Studios, Infolio, New Wilderness Letter, Big Allis, M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
-Shortly forthcoming is a large set of recently scanned magazines including Aufgabe, Object, Antennae, Oblēk, Crayon, Vanishing Cab, Hills, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.
+Reissues is thrilled to partner with Open Door Archive (ed.
+Harris Feinsod et al.) to cohost the digital afterlife of the extraordinary journal, XCP: Cross Cultural Poetics (ed.
+Mark Nowak).
+If ever a journal might inspire elaborate forms of postdigital crossposting, it’s this one.
+XCP likely needs no introduction to readers of Jacket2.
+Over thirteen years and across twenty-three stacked issues, XCP forged a network of global poetics and protest rarely seen in an editorial project.
+Find full contents and PDFs for each issue here, or download the entire set as a ZIP file [2.3 GB] to read at your leisure.
+Previous reissues include O Books, Pages, Aufgabe, Calque, Reality Studios, Infolio, New Wilderness Letter, Big Allis, M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
+Shortly forthcoming is an ongoing set of recently scanned magazines including Object, Antennae, Oblēk, Crayon, Vanishing Cab, Hills, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.

 Dir.
 Gorham B. Munson